loadlab/python/README.md

 # python
-Python Client &amp; CLI for LoadLab
+Python Client and CLI for LoadLab